-Prescribed burning is the planned application of fire to enhance habitat and plant diversity, control invasive woody species. increase food, manipulate cover, or improve structure in the habitat of selected species.
-Plans should indicate minimum percent of acreage and general burning cycle minimum of (eg., percent of acreage burned over 7 years in Edwards Plateau or Cross Timbers and Prairies).
-A written burning plan as an addendum to the Wildlife and

-Habitat Management Plan (burn plans and prescribed burning should only be attempted with aid of professionals).
+Prescribed burning is the planned application of fire to enhance habitat and plant diversity, increase food, manipulate cover, or improve structure in the habitat of selected species.
+Plans should indicate a minimum percent of acreage and general burning cycle (eg., minimum of 33 percent of acreage annually burned 15 coastal marshes. percent in wooded uplands, and 20 percent in rangeland).
+Attach a written burning plan as an addendum to the Wildlife and Habitat Management Plan (burn plans prescribed burning should only be attempted with aid of professionals).
 The plan should include a map that shows the areas to be burned and the planned dates (month and year) that each area will be burned during the burning cycle.
-It should also designate areas to be protected from burning, and should incorporate flexibility during periods/years when conditions are not favorable.
-Specific areas (e.g., sensitive sites) to be protected from burning should be briefly described and shown on a map.
+It should also designate areas to be protected from burning, and should incorporate flexibility during periods/ years when conditions are not favorable.
+Specific areas (eg., sensitive sites) to be protected from burning should be briefly described and shown on a map.